k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md

 The purpose of the Advanced Masking Settings pop-up window is to allow the configuration of additional masking parameters.
 The settings included in this window are as follows:

-* **Masking indicators** — determine the masking behavior during a flow run.
+* **Masking Indicators** — determine the masking behavior during a flow run.
 They can be set either per population, via the Catalog Masking Actor's inputs, or per Classification, via the Advanced Masking Settings screen.
 The Catalog definition of masking indicators overrides the settings of these indicators on the Catalog Masking Actor — for all the fields with the same Classification.
 * **Formatter Name and Parameters** — these are set in order to enable the [format-preserving masking](/articles/41_masking/03_format_preserving_masking.md).
 * **Pre-Execution Logic** — an actor or a flow to be executed by the Catalog Masking Actor.
 * **Property Alias Map** — establishes mappings between a Catalog field property and an input parameter of the attached Masking Actor.
 Such mappings override the actor’s input parameters (Generator, Formatter or Pre-execution logic) with values from the Catalog field properties.